oryxel1/Boar/README.md

 ### Differences from other Geyser anti-cheat.
 #### You can take a look at a list of "other anti-cheats" [here](https://geysermc.org/wiki/geyser/anticheat-compatibility/)
-- Fully packet-based that support both reading Java-Bedrock packet instead of relying on Bukkit events or java-only packet manager.
+- Fully packet-based that read and interfere directly (if needed) bedrock packet that client/server sent.
 - Fully prediction-based, check player movement on a 1:1 scale, detecting any *1.0E-4* movement abnormality.
 - Fully synced world (and other) that synced with player ping to account for lag.